Upton Court Grammar School: Academic performance and inspections

+The Good Schools Guide describes Upton Court Grammar as a multicultural school that has achieved a remarkably happy coexistence of students from diverse ethnic backgrounds.

 Old Paludians

 The term "Paludian" for former students of the school(s) is derived from the Latin word palus (genitive paludis), meaning a marsh or slough.
 The term was first coined by the Headmaster, W. Francis Smith, in 1915, when the Old Paludians Association was formed, and has been in continuous use ever since.
 "Old Paludians" is sometimes informally contracted to "Old Pals".

 In 1936, the Association split into the Boys (or Sports) section and the Girls section.
 By the 1950s, the Boys section reformed to become the Old Paludians Ltd. They moved to Taplow and nowadays play as Taplow United.

-Meanwhile, the Girls section became the current Old Paludians Association and organises annual reunions for former students - both boys and girls.
+Meanwhile, the Girls' section became the current Old Paludians Association and organises annual reunions for former students, both boys and girls.